World Languages

 SPANISH 4 - GRADES 10-12

-Prerequisites: Minimum A- in the 1st semester and 3rd quarter of Spanish 3 or a minimum B- in the 1st semester and 3rd quarter of Spanish 3H.
+Prerequisites: Minimum A in the 1st semester of Spanish 3 or a minimum B in the 1st semester of Spanish 3H.
 Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.

 - Year